nodemcu/nodemcu-firmware/docs/modules/node.md

 ## node.osoutput()

-Redirects the debugging output from the Espressif SDK to a callback function allowing it to be captured or processed in lua.
+Redirects the debugging output from the Espressif SDK to a callback function allowing it to be captured or processed in Lua.

 ####Syntax
 `node.osoutput(function(str))`